CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 In a nutshell:

-Based on expert interviews, reviews from real parents and survey feedback from over 300 members of The Bump community, we chose the Bodily All-In Panty as the overall best postpartum underwear solution thanks to the soft, stretchy material, comfortable fit and affordable price point.
+Based on testing from real parents, survey feedback from over 300 members of the Bump community and advice from a board-certified ob-gyn, we chose the Bodily All-In Panty as the overall best postpartum underwear due to its soft, stretchy material; comfy fit and affordable price point.

 • We interviewed an ob-gyn and women’s health expert to learn more about why postpartum underwear is necessary and asked her for tips on what to look for.